liferay-design/liferay.design/src/markdown/lexicon/foundations/layout/layout-full.md

 ### Cards

 The card layout adapts 100% to the width of the container adjusting the size of the cards and the number of cards per row to the different viewport sizes.
-This is a layout that we can find in templates like [Dataset Display](../../../core-components/dataset_display).
+This is a layout that we can find in templates like [dataset display](../../../core-components/dataset-display).

 #### Responsive behavior